-One of the best features of the original City of Toronto – long regarded as ‘the city of neighbourhoods‘ – is how the fabric of our urban landscape is like a colourful patchwork quilt of domesticity.
-Each neighbourhood pocket, woven into the threads of the others surrounding it, has its own unique qualities that have evolved over time, creating the patina and character that makes each of them special and Toronto so vibrant.
+One of the best features of the City of Toronto – long regarded as ‘the city of neighbourhoods‘ – is how the fabric of our urban landscape is like a colourful patchwork quilt of domesticity.
+Each neighbourhood pocket, woven into the threads of the others surrounding it, has its own unique qualities that have evolved over time, creating the patina and character that make each of them special and Toronto so vibrant.

 It’s an easy and essential way to decompress from the ravages of everyday life.
 And it’s a habit I’ve been developing for over 2 decades.